niblunc/BRO/scan_notes.md

 * session-1, pe run-1 file has bad volume, run-2 is good.
     * Note: scan notes indiciate pe run-1 was stopped and not completed.

-sub-055:  *may need to be eliminate subject*
+sub-055:  *may need to eliminate subject*
 * session-1, training run-1 and run-2, and pe run-1 and run-2 all have bad volumes.
     * Note: session-2 files all have good volumes, scan notes don't reveal scans were complete but pump did have issue.